0zero/disaster_response/README.md

 # Disaster Response Pipeline Project

 ## Project Brief
 Build a multi-label classification model that can classifies messages/tweets sent during disasters.
+By automatically classifying tweets and messages related to various disaster into various categories it will allow for various affected communities and relief and rescue organisations to save time and discern where and when help is needed.

 The repository should demonstrate data engineering skills by building an ETL pipeline and then using the cleaned data in an ML pipeline creating a classification model.

 The stored model is then used in a `Flask` webapp which can be used to predict new messages provided by users.